The Informed Consent Process

 - Prospective subjects should be free to consider whether to participate (i.e., they should not be rushed, excessive payments should not be offered, nor should other undue influence or coercion be exerted).

-- Subjects should be given a copy of the consent form as a reminder of the information conveyed.
+- Participants should be given a copy of the consent form as a reminder of the information conveyed.
+For online studies, participants should be instructed to print or save a copy of the form.

 Guidance on Alteration or Waiver of Consent

-Please contact the Chairperson of the IRB or the Director of Research if you have any questions regarding informed consent.
+Please contact the Director of Research Compliance if you have any questions regarding informed consent.